Noise pollution: Coral reefs

 Anthropogenic sources of noise are generated by a range of different human activities, such as shipping, oil and gas exploration and fishing.
 The principal cause of noise pollution on coral reefs is boat and ship activities.
 The use of smaller motorboats, for purposes as fishing or tourism within coral reef areas, and larger vessels, such as cargo ships transporting goods, significantly amplifies disturbances to the natural marine soundscape.
 Noise from shipping and small boats is at the same frequency as sounds generated by marine organisms, and therefore acts as a disruptive element in the sound environment of coral reefs.
 Both longer-term and acute effects have been documented on coral reefs organisms after exposure to noise pollution.

 Anthropogenic noise is essentially a persistent stressor on coral reefs and its inhabitants.
 Both temporary and permanent noise pollution has been found to induce changes in the distributional, physiological, and behavioral patterns of coral reef organisms.
 Some of the observed changes has been compromised hearing, increased heart rate in coral fish and a reduction in the number of larvae reaching their settlement areas.
 Ultimately, the outcome of such changes results in reduced survival rates and altered patterns which potentially alters the entirety of the reef ecosystem.

 The white damselfish, a coral reef fish, has been found to have a compromised anti-predator behavior as a result to ship noise.
 The distraction of anthropogenic noise is possibly distracting the fish, and thereby affecting the escape response and routine swimming of the coral fish.
 A study conducted on species of coral larvae, which are crucial for the expansion of coral reefs, discovered that the larvae oriented towards the sound of healthy reefs.
 The noise created by anthropogenic activities could mask this soundscape, hindering the larvae from swimming towards the reef.
 Noise pollution ultimately poses a threat to the behavioral patterns of several coral organisms.

+Noise pollution in freshwater environments

+Underwater noise pollution can occur in freshwater environments.
+A study conducted on noise pollution in the Yangtze River suggested that noise pollution temporarily altered the hearing threshold of the finless porpoises and posed a significant threat to the survival of Yangtze finless porpoises.